While the Morning Stars Sing

 Can’t-Wait Wednesday

 Can’t-Wait Wednesday is a weekly meme hosted at Wishful Endings, to spotlight and discuss the books we’re excited about that we have yet to read.
 Generally they’re books that have yet to be released.
-This week’s Can’t-Wait offering: The Misplaced Physician – Book 3 of The Irregular Detective Mystery series by Jeri Westerson
+This week’s Can’t-Wait offering: A Tangle of Time – Book 2 of The Hexologists by Josiah Bancroft

 Read More...